BYU-PCCL/z-machine-games/README.md

 ## Jericho Game Suite

-This is a list of 57 games supported by Microsoft's [Jericho](https://github.com/Microsoft/jericho).
+This is the list of 57 games supported by Microsoft's [Jericho](https://github.com/Microsoft/jericho).

 ## The Large Game Collection